wyattmunson/semver-plugin/README.md

 ### Optional Variables

+#### `REPO_DIR`

+Change into a non-default directory where the code repo is located.

+- **SET TO**: a `string` that points to the repo's directory
+- **DEFAULT**: working directory
+- The default working directory of this image is `/opt/winc/semver`.
+CI tools like Harness will automatically change the working directory to the same location the code is located (making this setting unnecessary).
+- If Harness is the CI tool, this variable is not required, assuming the repo is cloned into the default location (i.e., `/harness`).

 #### `DRY_RUN`

 Run semantic release in dry run mode: detect version changes, but do not bump version or push git tags.

 - **SET TO**: `true` to enable dry run mode
 - **DEFAULT**: `false`
+- Previous commits will be analyzed and a new version (if any) will be computed, but no tag will be pushed to the SCM provider.

 #### `SKIP_CI`